dolvui/Chess/README.md

 > You now can select who play vs who (player and bot)

 > [!NOTE]
-> if you select '4' (bot vs bot) , you become spectator of two bot playing randomly
+> if you select '4' (bot vs bot) , you become spectator of two bot playing

 ```
   -white--|--black-